CIPR Public Affairs Group creates new Young Professionals group - Sarah Buckley elected Chair

 Sarah will lead the group to work on tasks including engaging with universities to promote public affairs, organising events on best practice and career development and regular networking events.

+Due to the increasing size of membership of CIPR Public Affairs, we faced a challenge in having high-level conversations with senior professionals, and at the same time, providing a worthy platform to assist future practitioners in their professional development.
 Public affairs has changed considerably over the past decade, and will continue to do so at a rapid rate.
 Part of this change has happily seen the increased representation of women across the board, both in agencies and in-house, and with that in mind, I’m delighted that Sarah has been voted in as Chair of our new group.
 I’m confident she will do a great job working alongside the CIPR Public Affairs committee to ensure our future leaders have a voice in leading our practice.

 Practitioners who want to join the Young Professionals group should contact group secretary, Vernon Hunte, at email@example.com.